2sic/2sxc-docs/2sxc Docs Generator/pages/guides/app-code/index.md

 This all appears very obvious.
 The reason this didn't work before, is that our helper code is not compiled into a DLL.
-Because of this, the compiler would already die on `@using App.Code` because it doesn't know what that is.
+Because of this, the compiler would already die on `@using ThisApp.Code` because it doesn't know what that is.

 ## Hot App Code and Intellisense